 Here he is discussing his steroid use:

-Few images exist of CT Fletcher before he began working out.
+Few images exist of him before he began working out.
 However, what is possibly more remarkable is the immense recovery he made after the CT Fletcher heart transplant.

 Here’s the incredible story: